CopperEagle/SmartFileLibrary/README.md

 - Currently, this project can only do scientific publications fully automatically, thanks to the crossref metadata database and its free API access.
 These shortcommings could be reduced in the future by having AI models search the PDF for metadata like title, publisher, author, publishing year, etc.

 - There is currently no option to use the ChatGPT API but this may be added in the future.
 This is currently not a priority since the goal is to rul locally as much as possible.

-## TODOs
-- Tests.
-- Add remote database support.
-- Give user direct access to the UseCase table, which is pretty useful.
-- Make it crossplatform by removing the pdfinfo dependency and using a Python library instead.
-- Use freely available PDF analyzing LLMs for more robust and informative output.
-- Webinterface to actually use the DB.